docupike/docs/docs/ref/system-requirements.md

 -   JavaScript and Cookies _must_ be enabled.
 -   All modern Web browsers _should_ work.
 -   Desktop variants of Google Chrome and Mozilla Firefox are actively supported (current version and latest long-term supported version).
 -   The more information you like to see at the same time the higher the display resolution should be.
-Minimal Resolution should be FullHD (`1920x1080`).
+Minimal Resolution should be full HD (`1920x1080`) pixel.
 -   Operating platform does not matter.